topshed/PiClubSushi/README.md

 **minecraftblocks**: a list of the block types available in Minecraft Pi edition.

-I try to maintain a [blog](http://richardhayler.blogspot.co.uk/ "Easily Distracted - my blog") about how the club is going and what has worked well and worked less well each week.
-This will contain more information about how each Suishi card is used.
+More information can be found on my  [blog](http://richardhayler.blogspot.co.uk/ "Easily Distracted - my blog").

 I'll tweet about any updates <a href="https://twitter.com/rdhayler">Follow @rdhayler</a>